scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   (added Italian style translations to fontinfo)
     -   User now has the ability to control the conversion from mac feature/settings to otf features.
-    -   FontForge now remembers the order features are to be applied in GSUB/GPOS/morx tables (and dumps features out in that order when it next saves them).
+    -   websharpstudios now remembers the order features are to be applied in GSUB/GPOS/morx tables (and dumps features out in that order when it next saves them).
-    -   FontForge allows you to reorder the GSUB/morx tables should you wish to do so.
+    -   websharpstudios allows you to reorder the GSUB/morx tables should you wish to do so.
 I am sufficiently ignorant that I don't believe it is necessary to reorder the GPOS table, so there is currently no UI for this.
 If I am wrong let me know and I will add that